 What is a Syllabus?

-A syllabus is your guide to a course and what will be expected of you in the course.
+A syllabus is your guide to a course and what will be expected of you over the course of the quarter.
 Generally it will include course policies, rules and regulations, required texts, and a schedule of assignments.
 A syllabus can tell you nearly everything you need to know about how a course will be run and what will be expected of you.

 Where can I find syllabi?

 Check the Syllabus archive.
 You can search by quarter and by department--if looking for previous syllabi, you can use ExploreCourses to see when the course was last taught.

 ExploreCourses (not SimpleEnroll) has links to syllabi for many courses.
 Click on the blue Schedule link to see if there are Additional Resources for that course.

 In addition, some courses have course websites that act as a syllabus, particularly the introductory courses in Math and CS.
 You can also contact the instructor and/or the SSO (Student Services Officer) in an academic department/school to inquire about the availability of a syllabus, or ask to see a previous syllabus.

 Many instructors will hand out physical copies of their syllabus on the first day of class.
 If you are joining the course later than the first day, be sure to ask if there are any handouts (like the syllabus) you might have missed.